Home Features Pricing Blog Docs

 • Read — allows GET and HEAD only.
 Safe for analytics, dashboards, and read-only sync jobs.

 • Read + Write — allows all methods.
 Use for integrations that create or modify data on your behalf.
-(V1 is read-only — write endpoints arrive in a future release.)

 4. Click Create Token.
 The full token value is shown once on the next screen for ten seconds; copy it into your integration before navigating away.
 After that, only the description and permission tier remain visible.